 ‘Runnin’ Home to You’ the soft piano flows over you, as Grant begins to sing, his voice is soft, resonant voice just reaches you.
 I fell in love with this song the very first moment I heard it, and if ‘A Drop in the Ocean’ by Ron Pope wasn’t already mine and Tori B Bearly’s song then this would make a great contender.
 It’s just so hopeful and sweet, and you feel the love in every line.
 Sure I might be able to read that more because I am aware of the context of the song from the show, but honestly this track just bleeds sincerity and all of that comes through in Gustin’s voice and the gentle, piano accompaniment.

 ‘Runnin’ Home to You” (guitar version)’ the guitar brings a different energy to the track, you still feel the volume of feeling in Grant’s voice, but the whole track just hits ever so slightly differently because of the guitar infused throughout.
-But man could I listen to this song from you.
+But man could I listen to this song from on repeat for hours.
 I like that it has faster and slower sections, you’d think with all things considered it’d be all high energy, and intense, but it is well balanced and emotional.

 So that’s what I thought of ‘Runnin’ Home to You’ and if you want to check that out for yourself then make sure and click the links above.
 While you’re at it, why not support Grant Gustin by following him on Facebook and Instagram.